-A key part of the Commissioner's role is to hold the Chief Constable to account for both operational performance and financial management; the Commissioner ensures that this was achieved both in public via the regular Commissioner's Oversight of Policing Services (COPS) meetings, a forum in which the Commissioner will publicly hold the Chief Constable to account on particular
+3.6.13 A key part of the Commissioner's role is to hold the Chief Constable to account for both operational performance and financial management: he Commissioner ensures that this was achieved both in public via the regular Commissioner's Oversight of Policing Services (COPS) meetings, a forum in which the Commissioner publicly holds the Chief Constable to account on particular issues raised by the public.
+In addition, the Commissioner meets regularly in private with the Chief Constable to discuss performance.